Afghan war rages as foreign forces go out the door

 The Taliban emerged from Kandahar in the 1990s and went on to rule the country until being toppled by the U.S.-led invasion after the Sept.
 11, 2001 attacks.
 It has been seeking to re-establish a hard-line Islamic state ever since.

-Outgoing U.S. Defence Secretary Chuck Hagel used a farewell visit to Kabul at the weekend to announce 1,000 more U.S. troops would stay several months longer than planned.
+Outgoing U.S. Defense Secretary Chuck Hagel used a farewell visit to Kabul at the weekend to announce 1,000 more U.S. troops would stay several months longer than planned.

 International forces in Afghanistan boosted their numbers to about 140,000 in 2010 troops with the aim of wresting control southern territory back from the Taliban.
 By Jan.
 1, that number will be about 12,500, comprising mostly trainers and advisers.